Republican Cruz keeps pressure on Iran deal in U.S. budget debate

-WASHINGTON, Sept 22 Republican U.S. Senator Ted Cruz said on Tuesday Congress should use the threat of a government shutdown to force President Barack Obama's administration to hand over more information about the nuclear agreement with Iran.
+WASHINGTON Republican U.S. Senator Ted Cruz said on Tuesday that Congress should use legislation funding the government to force President Barack Obama's administration to hand over more information about the nuclear agreement with Iran.

 Days after a deadline passed for Congress to vote on the nuclear pact, the 2016 presidential hopeful said any legislation to fund the government after Sept.
 30 must require the administration to hand over information about "secret side deals" involving inspections of Iran's nuclear facilities.